nazimboudeffa/NOT-POLYS-IFSIC/README.md

 ## Let's go ahead and redo some changes

-All I remember from my studies is that it was well organised so for example how Lyon university is organised and this what we will see next
+All I remember from my studies is that it was well organised so for example like how Lyon university is organised and this what we will see next

 - [Université de Lyon 1](LYON1.md)